 Next, place the cupcake cases in the tray.

 After that, gently bounce the ball on the tray, it will, hopefully, land in one of the cupcake cases.

 Finally, solve the number sentence written in the case.

 Finger Maths Games

-Why not challenge your grown ups or siblings to one of the finger maths games we played during our zoom session on Monday?
-Either number bonds to 10 or the addition game.
+Why not challenge your grown ups or siblings to one of the finger maths games we have played during our zoom sessions?
+Either number bonds to 10, the addition game or the 'Odd and Evens' game.